ilkerccom/bitcrackrandomiser/README.md

 2. If the private key is found, <ins>only you can see it</ins>.
 No one else can see!
 3. If the private key is found, <ins>it is not shared</ins>.
 4. Once a private key is scanned, it is not scanned again.
-5. You can see the percentage on the application.
-6. If you exit the application before the scan is not complete, the scanned HEX value will not be marked as scanned.
-7. Your luck; One in 33 million.
+5. Your luck; 1 in 33 million.

 # Donate
 `1eosEvvesKV6C2ka4RDNZhmepm1TLFBtw`